ndpage/ndpage/README.md

 ### Hi there 👋
-My nathan is Nathan and I am a systems and software engineer at Bosch Rexroth.
+My name is Nathan and I am a systems and software engineer at Bosch Rexroth.
 My background is in systems and control software, primarily for embedded devices.

 - 🔭 I’m currently working on control software for off-highway vehicle control units based on Infineon TriCore hardware
 - 🌱 I’m currently learning modern C++ (C++14/17/20) to develop highly performant and optimized software